 Sandy Hill is another place you might enjoy.
 Home to a large reef, this is one of the best spots in Anguilla to catch a glimpse of some underwater action, as stingrays and fish are frequently found in the area.
 Additionally, since the beach is hardly ever crowded, snorkelers will rarely have to worry about there being too many swimmers in the water.

-A third place to consider is Anguilla's Shoal Bay.
+A third location to consider is Anguilla's Shoal Bay.
 With two reefs located just offshore, this is a great place to explore, no matter what your skill level.
 The larger of the two will take about forty-five minutes to complete, while the two together can take around an hour.
 Along the way you will see plenty of tropical fish and colorful coral.

-is a fifth option to consider.
+is a fifth location to consider.
 Just offshore lies a long reef that is filled with aquatic animals.
 Sea turtles, tropical fish, stingrays, and even squid can be found swimming about the area.
 Experienced snorkelers and confident swimmers can even go further out where the bigger fish reside.

 |Sandy Island Beach||2.9 mi.
 Northwest of Central Blowing Point|